 Do I have more time if I want to declare a double major or simultaneous degrees?

-Students pursuing a double major or simultaneous degree are allotted 5 semesters or up to 136 units to complete all graduation requirements.
+Traditional native freshmen students pursuing a double major or simultaneous degree are allotted 9 semesters of unlimited units to complete all graduation requirements.
 If more than 9 semesters are required, a student may enroll as long as s/he has not exceeded 136 units.
 Transfer students double majors are allotted 5 semesters of unlimited units.
 If you are intending a double major, begin talking with your undergraduate major advisers and a College Adviser as soon as possible and they can go over unit ceiling restrictions with you.

 What is IGETC?
 How do I know if I have satisfied (completed) IGETC?

 The Intersegmental General Education Transfer Curriculum (IGETC) is a series of courses that California community college students may complete to satisfy the lower-division breadth/ general education requirements at UC Berkeley.
 You must complete IGETC before you transfer.
 Otherwise you will be required to satisfy specific lower-division general education requirements of the College.
 Once you complete the IGETC coursework, ask your community college to send your IGETC certification to the UC Berkeley Admissions Office.

 Note: If you’ve never heard of IGETC, you probably haven’t satisfied it.